turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 ```

 We can use `.find` with an ID or the slug transparently.
 When the object is converted to a parameter for links, we'll get the slug with no ID number.
 We get good encapsulation, easy usage, improved SEO, and easy to read URLs.

+## Exercises

+[TODO: JSBlogger Setup]

+1. Implement a `to_param` method in `Article` so URLs include the `id` and article title like `4-hello-world`
+2. Change the `to_param` in `Article` so the output does not include the `id`
+3. Try to modify the `show` action of `ArticlesController` so the lookup with work with the no-`id`-having slug from exercise 2.
+Why is this impossible to implement efficiently?
+4. Implement FriendlyID, as described above, so tags use only their name in URLs.
+5. Implement FriendlyID so article URLs no longer use the `id`, only the article's parameterized `title`.